Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 Let us suppose now that $N=G/G_0$ is a (locally) 3-symmetric space.
 We use the notations of subsection~\ref{2.1.2}.
 In particular, $N$ is endowed with its canonical almost complex structure $\undj$ defined by (\ref{def-odd}). \begin{prop} The canonical connection $\nabla^0$ in $N$ commutes with the canonical almost complex structure $\undj$

 Moreover, $\undj$ anticommutes with the torsion $T^0$ of $\nabla^0$.
-Lastly, if $N$ is Riemannian, then $\nabla^0$ is metric and $(N,J,h)$ is almost Hermitian for any $G$-invariant metric $h$.\footnote{chosen according to our convention explained in subsection~\ref{2.1.2}: that is $\tau_\mk$ leaves invariant the inner product defining $h$.}\\ Furthermore, the torsion of $\nabla^0$ is totally skew-symmetric \iif $h$ is naturally reductive. \end{prop} Now, we can conclude \begin{thm} Let us suppose that the (locally) 3-symmetric space $N=G/G_0$ is Riemannian and naturally reductive.
+Lastly, if $N$ is Riemannian, then $\nabla^0$ is metric and $(N,J,h)$ is almost Hermitian for any $G$-invariant metric $h$.\footnote{chosen according to our convention explained in subsection~\ref{2.1.2}: that is $\tau_\mk$ leaves invariant the inner product defining $h$.}\\ Furthermore, the torsion of $\nabla^0$ is totally skew-symmetric \iif $h$ is naturally reductive. \end{prop} Now, we can conclude \begin{thm} Let $N=G/G_0$ be a (locally) 3-symmetric space, that we suppose to be Riemannian and naturally reductive, and endowed with its canonical almost complex structure $\undj$ and its canonical connection $\nabla^0$.
 Let $h$ be a $G$-invariant naturally reductive metric on $N$.
-Then the equation for holomorphically harmonic maps $f\colon L\to N$ is the equation of motion (i.e. Euler-Lagrange equation) for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H$, corresponding to the anticanonical almost complex structure $-\undj$ and the canonical connection $\nabla^0$. \end{thm} \begin{rmk}\em The hypothesis of natural reductivity is always satisfied if we allow us to use pseudo-Riemannian metrics and if $\g$ is semi-simple: the metric defined by the Killing form is then naturally reductive.
-Moreover, let us remark that \wrt Riemannian metrics the natural reductivity is in fact an hypothesis of compactness: the Lie subgroup of $GL(\mk)$ generated by $\{[\ad_\mk(X)]_\mk, X\in\mk\}$ must be compact. \end{rmk}
+Then the equation for holomorphically harmonic maps $f\colon L\to N$ is the Euler-Lagrange equation for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H$ defined by